...

 What is self-employment tax, and who needs to pay it?

-Self-employment tax includes:
+Self-employment tax covers the following:

 The self-assessment return is how HMRC calculates what you owe.
 You report income, claim allowable expenses, and pay tax on the profit.